urql-graphql/urql/CONTRIBUTING.md

 ```

 At this point we have a new commit with packages that have been updated and should be published.
-Please don't push this commit before publishing so that we keep `master` in a pre-release state, in
+Please don't push this commit before publishing so that we keep `main` in a pre-release state, in
 case the publish actually fails!

 ```